FlatFilers/flatfile-plugins/plugins/export-workbook/README.md

 <!-- START_INFOCARD -->

-The `@flatfile/plugin-export-workbook` plugin exports data in a Flatfile Workbook.
+The `@flatfile/plugin-export-workbook` plugin exports data in a Flatfile Workbook to a downloadable `.xlsx` file.

 **Event Type:**
 `listener.on('job:ready')`